sonali12345-ap/Docker-project/README.md

 # Docker-project
-python app for docker demo using aws ec2
+python app deployement on AWS EC2 using Docker